 early work

-Butoh Kuenca, White Dance inspired by Kazuo Ōhno I Visual Poetry Concert for Stones and Traffic Light inspired by Joan Brossa, both by Bufons I National Theater Caresses by Sergi Belbel directed by Guillermo Heras I Training Regional and university theater.
+Butoh Kuenca, White Dance inspired by Kazuo Ōhno I Visual Poetry Concert for Stones and Traffic Lights inspired by Joan Brossa, both by Bufons I National Theater Caresses by Sergi Belbel directed by Guillermo Heras I Training Regional and university theater.

 FIRST LANDING | Madrid | Kazuo Ōhno